dennisjbell/redmine/HABITAT.md

 ## Run using Docker

-To run under docker, we'll need to setup the docker-compose.yml file.
+To run under Docker, we'll need to setup the docker-compose.yml file.
 This file already exists in this repo, but for completeness, we'll explain the contents here.